Northern winter temperatures effect drainage, as well as water piping.

 In addition to the description above, another way for blockage to occur is by restricting air flow.

 Vapor from sewer gas or steam from hot water rises and settles against the interior of the vent pipe.
-Given enough time, the vent becomes restricted with a buildup of frost, formed by vapors and or steam.
+Given enough time, and moisture, the vent becomes restricted with a buildup of frost, formed by vapors and or steam.